-How to use social media during the holidays.
+Here's how to use social media to your advantage during the holidays.

 1. Use Twitter polls to identify customer pain points.